suzanbaert/Resources_and_Bookmarks/GIT_02_Fixing_screwups.md

 Whenever you get into merge conflict windows, type the message and then hit `ESC` + `:wq` to exit.

+On the different types of resets:
++ `$ git reset <ref>`: Default setting.
+Reset to specified commit, changes are in the working directory rather than the staging area.
++ `$ git reset -–soft <ref>`: Reset to specified commit, but will keep changes in the staging area
++ `$ git reset -–hard <ref>`: Reset to specified commit.
+Clear working directory and staging area so all later work is gone.

 <br><hr>

 ## Case 1: It's not staged or committed

 **1. I want to get rid of changes I made in my working directory**

-To get rid of changes on one file:
+To get rid of changes on one file: reset it to the version currently committed.
-?? same as $ git checkout filename.R ??
 ```
 $ git reset --hard file.ext

+--or:

+$ git checkout file.ext
 ```

 To get rid of changes in all tracked files: